opendxl/opendxl-domaintools-client-python/pydoc/_sources/basicaccountinformationexample.rst.txt

 From the DomainTools
 `Account Information documentation <https://www.domaintools.com/resources/api-documentation/account-information/>`_:

-        The Account Information API provides a quick and easy way to get a snapshot of API product usage for an account.
-Usage is broken down by day and by month.
+        `"The Account Information API provides a quick and easy way to get a snapshot of API product usage for an account.
+Usage is broken down by day and by month."`